aquifer/aquifer/README.md

 Aquifer is an npm module, installing it is relatively painless:

 * Ensure that node.js and npm are installed.
 We recommend using [nvm](https://github.com/creationix/nvm) to do this.
+* Install [Drush](http://www.drush.org/en/master/install/).
+Aquifer is compatible with Drush 7.x and 6.x.
 * In your command line, run: `npm install -g aquifer`
-* NOTE: Currently, Aquifer is only compatible with [Drush 7.x and 6.x](http://www.drush.org/en/master/install/).

 Aquifer should now be installed!